nevermore3d/Nevermore_Max/README.md

 	its time to swap carbon?
 Well, on the max you could add VOC sensors to both intake and exhaust and measure how well the filter is doing its job!
-Thanks to Dr Dave there are even data on which sensors reliably detect the aromatic VOCs we strive to catch (a lot of sensors hardly detect extrusion VOCs at all as theyre intended for other applications).
-I've chosen to divide the project into a Basic version with just hepa+carbon+fan, but entirely upgradeable to the Pro version including VOC sensors (temp, humidity, filter efficiency), LED/Screen /Controller board, servo carbon sealing for (optimal carbon longevity with no room VOC carbon depletion) and a 4010 exhaust (negative pressure+vent
+Thanks to Dr Dave there are even data on which sensors reliably detect the aromatic VOCs we strive to catch (a lot of sensors hardly detect extrusion VOCs at all as they are intended for other applications).
+I've chosen to divide the project into a Basic version with just HEPA+carbon+fan, but entirely upgradeable to the Pro version including VOC sensors (temp, humidity, filter efficiency), LED/Screen /Controller board, servo carbon sealing for (optimal carbon longevity with no room VOC carbon depletion) and a 4010 exhaust (negative pressure+vent